jasp-stats/jaspReliability/inst/help/reliabilityUniDimBayesian.md

 - Standard deviation:
 	- of the sum scores of participants
 	- of the mean scores of participants

+The CTT-coefficients alpha, lambda 2, lambda 6, and the glb are computed from the data covariance matrix.
+Coefficient omega is computed from the centered data matrix.

 ### Individual Item Statistics
 - McDonald's omega